 Hello, how are you?
-In this article, we will see a list of the best-selling manga of all time, along with highlights to the TOP 5 best-selling manga and other complementary lists like the most sold from Brazil and other rankings.
+In this article, we will see a list of the best-selling mangas of all time, along with highlights of the TOP 5 best-selling mangas and other complementary lists such as the most sold in Brazil and other rankings.

-Unfortunately most of the best-selling manga rankings on the internet make the mistake of not listing them all in order.
-They exclude less popular manga and simply rank with the best known manga in the West.
+Unfortunately, most of the best selling manga rankings on the internet make the mistake of not listing them all in order.
+They exclude less popular manga and simply rank the most popular manga in the west.

-We will not make such a mistake, in this article you will see several different lists of different surveys that state which of the best-selling manga of all time.
-I hope you like the article, let’s leave a summary below:
+Let's not make such a mistake, in this article you will see several different lists of different surveys that state which are the best selling manga of all time.
+I hope you like the article, let's leave a summary below:

-Below follow a complete ranking of anime sales last updated in 2020.
-Remembering that these rankings are not 100% accurate, but as the difference between one manga and another is great, the ranking works correctly.
+Below is a complete ranking of anime sales last updated in 2020.
+Remembering that these rankings are not 100% accurate, but as the difference between one manga and another is large, the ranking works correctly.

 Dragon Ball | Akira Toriyama | 1984-1995 | 42 | 250–300 million |